-This healthy Roasted Eggplant and Quinoa Salad with Feta is one of my favorite salads to make.
+This healthy Eggplant Salad with Feta is one of my favorite salads to make.
 I love the earthy, tender eggplant and the paprika and honey vinaigrette is so good.
 Plus it is vegetarian, gluten free, and has just 350 calories or 10 Weight Watchers Smartpoints.

 Do you like eggplant?
 I feel like it is one of the most misunderstood ingredients around.
 Many people think they hate eggplent but usually it is because they have never had it cooked correctly.
 It's either bitter, really mushy, or cooked with a skin that is barely edible.
 However, I beg you not to give up on eggplant just yet.
 Not only is it delicious, it's really good for you.
 Eggplant is packed with fiber, folate, vitamin B1 and copper.
 It is a good source of manganese, vitamin B6, niacin, potassium, folate and vitamin K, and some really beneficial phytonutrients.